csmax729/bertiment/README.md

 # Real-Time Product Review Sentiment Analysis App

 ![App Screenshot](app_screenshot.png)
-*You can take a screenshot of your running Streamlit app and add it to your project folder with this name.*

 ## Description
 This project is a web application that analyzes the sentiment of user-provided text in real-time.
 It uses a pre-trained DistilBERT model from the Hugging Face library to classify text as either POSITIVE or NEGATIVE.
 The entire application is built in Python and deployed using Streamlit.